Cloud-121/MyEntergy-API/README.md

 **MyEntergy-API**
 ================

-Open Source API for MyEntergy Advanced Meters to pull there "live" usage.
+Open Source API for MyEntergy Advanced Meters to pull there "live" usage from the Webui.

 **Table of Contents**
 -----------------